-- B. Shall adhere to required dress code (i.e., long pants, long sleeved shirt, boots, western hat [optional in chute area], and areas' proper color coded vest for each area of service. - C. Shall notify local rodeo officials of arrival in area, location residing, and contact phone. - Shall obtain a schedule of meetings, events, locations, and be in attendance when required. - E. Shall act in a professional manner at all times and ensure that all rules and regulations are enforced. - F. Shall complete any required paperwork and submit to proper rodeo officials within given time requirement for submission to I.G.R.A.
+B. Shall adhere to required dress code (i.e., long pants, long sleeved shirt, boots, western hat {optional in chute area}, and areas proper color coded vest for each area of service.

-IV.
-Rodeo Performance Evaluations

-- A. Evaluations shall be done by: - 1.
-Each individual on himself/herself. - Certified person on direct assistants and students. - Assistants and students on direct Certified person.
-All other Certified personnel on Arena Director. - 5.
-Arena Director on all other Certified personnel. - One (1) evaluation shall be completed for overall weekend performance. - C. All evaluations shall be given directly to the Rodeo Director who, in turn, may retain copies, but shall forward copies to the Chairperson of each committee and forward originals to the I.G.R.A.
-Corporate Office within ten (10) days.
-All evaluations are a matter of corporate record and may be reviewed at any time per written request to the I.G.R.A.
-Executive Secretary. - V. Suspension from Certification or Recertification - A. Grounds for suspension from certification or recertification shall include, but not be limited to: - Failure to comply with I.G.R.A. rules and requlations. - 2.
-Failure to be in proper attire. - Failure to act in a professional manner. - 4.
-Failure to complete required duties. - 5.
-Failure to complete and submit required paperwork. - Entering the arena or contestant area under the influence or in possession of alcohol, narcotics, or illegal drugs of any kind. - Causing voluntary endangerment of livestock and/or contestants.
+Shall notify local rodeo officials of arrival in area, location residing, and contact phone.

+Shall obtain a schedule of meetings, events, locations, and be in attendance when required.

+E. Shall act in a professional manner at all times and ensure that all rules and regulations are enforced.

+F. Shall complete any required paperwork and submit to proper rodeo officials within given time requirements for submission to I.G.R.A.

+Suspension from Certification or Recertification.

+Grounds for suspension from certification or recertification shall include, but not be limited to:

+1. Failure to comply with I.G.R.A. rules and reg-

+ulations.

+Failure to be in proper attire.

+Failure to act in a professional manner.

+Failure to complete required duties.
+Failure to complete and submit required paperwork.
+Entering the arena or contestant area under the influence or in possession of alcohol, narcotics, or illegal drugs of any kind.

+Causing voluntary endangerment of livestock and/or contestants.

-- 8. Fixing or changing scores and/or times. - Drugging of any livestock without written veterinary consent which includes description of medication, how often, and for what reason medication is necessary. - B. Suspension shall be by a 2/3 vote of the Board of Trustees, and notification to the individual and all Member Associations shall be made in writing within thirty (30) days of the decision. - C. If suspended, the individual(s) may apply for recertication at the Annual I.G.R.A.
+Fixing or changing scores and/or times.
+Drugging of any livestock without written veterinary consent which includes description of medication, how often, and for what reason medication is necessary.
+Suspension shall be by a two-thirds (2/3) vote of the Board of Trustees, and notification to the individual and all Member Associations shall be made in writing within thirty (30) days of the

+C. If suspended, the individual(s) may apply for recertification at the Annual I.G.R.A.
 Convention for reconsideration by the Board of Trustees at the completion of Finals Rodeo.

-VI.
 Seminars

-- A. Three (3) seminars will be offered during each rodeo year with pre-registration required.
+A. Seminars will be offered during each rodeo year with pre-registration required.
 Seminars will be at:

-- 1. Annual Convention.

-- 2. Division I one (1) rodeo.

-- 3. Division II one (1) rodeo.